-The palm syrup or palm honey is a flavor that for us Chileans brings many memories from childhood.
-We grew up eating bananas or apples or crepes, the closest thing to pancakes my mother ever made, drizzled with palm syrup.
-It is Chile’s maple syrup and this Palm Syrup Cake captures the flavor fully.
+Palm syrup or palm honey is a flavor that, for us Chileans, brings many memories from childhood.
+We grew up eating bananas, apples, or crepes, the closest thing to pancakes my mother ever made, drizzled with palm syrup.
+It is Chile’s maple syrup, and this Queque de Miel de Palma or Palm Honey Cake captures the flavor fully.

 - 4 oz. of butter